Safety at Home

 - I will go to workshops and take classes on domestic violence and recovering from domestic violence to get the information I need to grow beyond this experience.

-- I will take precautions not to drink or take drugs in a way that jeopardizes my safety.
+- I will take precautions not to drink alcohol or take drugs in a way that jeopardizes my safety.

 - I will read one or more books written for battered women recommended by my domestic violence program.